tytydraco/yessleep/out/Here_After_Part_One.md

 The second one was in 2003.
 Five days this time.
 233 dead, 333 missing.
 Someone's security camera picked up audio from inside—laughter, through the fire, clear, until it wasn't.

-I grew up knowing these stories because it's local history— something historical, something that happened to other people in another time.
+I grew up knowing these stories because it's local history—something historical, something that happened to other people in another time.
 The church reopened in 2018.
 My parents went twice.
 They said the sermons were intense but moving nonetheless.
 They couldn't describe what was moving about them.

 The recordings from those sermons, when you play them back, contain something underneath the pastor's voice, like a scream.
 A sustained scream that the people in the room didn't consciously hear.
 I guess it was something that made them want to come back.
 Something that made them want to stand outside the building on their off days, just to be near it.